canjs/canjs/index.md

 __`<% CODE %>`__ - Runs JS Code.

-This type of magic tag does not modify the template but is used for JS control statements like for-loops, if/else, switch, declaring variables, etc.  Examples:
+This type of magic tag does not modify the template but is used for JS control statements like for-loops, if/else, switch, declaring variables, etc.  Pretty much any JS code is valid.
+Examples:

 {% highlight html %}
 <!-- check if there are no todos -->